ned14/automodinit/Readme.txt

 Version history:
 -=-=-=-=-=-=-=-=
+ * v0,14 5th Mar 2017
+   * Fixed stripping of __init__.py file encoding.
+Thanks to wtyerogers for reporting this.
+   * Removed suggestion this is the smallest package on pypi.
+Thanks to asl97 for reporting this.

  * v0.13 9th Feb 2013
    * Fixed a bug where the source distribution would fail to install due to not including distribute_setup.py.
 Thanks to kanzure for reporting this.